Battle of Noirmoutier (1794): Prelude

-On 29 December 1793, General Louis-Marie Turreau arrived in Nantes to take command of the Army of the West.
+On 29 December 1793, General Louis Marie Turreau arrived in Nantes to take command of the Army of the West.
 Six days earlier, the Vendée army north of the Loire had been destroyed at the battle of Savenay.
 Turreau then gave the order to Haxo to launch the attack against the island of Noirmoutier.

 From the end of December, exchanges of fire opposed the Republican ships and the Vendean coastal batteries.
 On 29 December, three frigates were hit.
 On 30 December, a cannonade took place on the Bois de la Chaize side.
 LaNymphe, a 26-gun frigate commanded by Lieutenant Pitot, the corvette Le Fabius and the gunboat L'Île-Dieu engaged in combat in the early afternoon, but it turned out badly for the Republicans.
 The Vendeans fired red balls, and one of them hit the mizzen mast of the Fabius.
 La Nymphe, with on board the representatives on a mission Prieur de la Marne, Turreau and Guermeur, received seven balls and ran aground after three hours of cannonade.
 The yard of grand hunier was cleanly broken, and the crew counted two dead and two to five wounded.
 As for the hull, it remains submerged.
 The remains of the wreck were discovered in the Bay of Bourgneuf in 2014.

 On 31 December, the movements of the barges between Bouin and Barbâtre alerted the besieged who expected an imminent attack.
 Throughout the end of December, the Vendeans fortified the various artillery batteries scattered around the island.
 Hyacinthe Hervouët de La Robrie and Dubois de La Guignardière developed a system of lights to warn the town of Noirmoutier in case of an attack.
 The stones and the beacons of the Gois causeway were destroyed.
 A messenger was also sent to Charette to ask for help.

 On 31 December, the troops of Adjutant-General Carpantier left Machecoul and moved on to Challans to secure General Haxo's rear during the attack on Noirmoutier.
 But the same day, Charette stormed Machecoul, where only 200 to 300 men had been left.
 Informed, Haxo proposed to delay the expedition but Turreau refused and gave the order to continue.
-On the 2nd January 1794, a thousand men commanded by Carpantier retook Machecoul and put Charette's troop to flight.
+On 2 January 1794, a thousand men commanded by Carpantier retook Machecoul and put Charette's troop to flight.
 The latter attempted a counter-attack the following day, but was repulsed and retreated to La Copechagnière.